 What are non-examination assessments?
 Non-examination assessments, or NEAs, measure subject-specific knowledge and skills that cannot be tested by timed written papers.
 There are three assessment stages and rules which apply to each stage.
 These rules often vary across subjects.
 The stages are task setting, task taking and task marking.

-If a student is taking a subject that contains NEA, an email will be sent to the parent/carer to inform them of the student's marks.
+If a student is taking a subject that contains NEA, an email will be sent to their parent/carer to inform them of the student's marks.
 The deadlines for the NEA process are below:

-I'm not happy with the NEA mark I have received.
+Q. I'm not happy with the NEA mark I have received.
 What should I do?
-You are entitled to request a review if you do not agree with the marks awarded to you.
-You can also request to view your work again along with the assessment criteria, to determine on what grounds you would like to appeal.
-Please speak to your teacher about this and they can make your work available to you.
+A. You are entitled to appeal if you do not agree with the process of how your marks were awarded to you.
+You cannot request a review solely because you think you deserve a higher mark.
+You can request to view your work again along with the assessment criteria, to determine on what grounds you would like to appeal.
+Please speak to Miss Dent, your Exams Officer, about this and she can support with making your work available to you.
 You are not allowed to add anything to your work after submission, so you will be supervised while you review this.

 If you would like to proceed with a request to review your marks, please complete the ‘NEA, Coursework and Project Appeals Form’ here.
 Reviews can only be accepted on the following grounds:

-- administrative error – you may think your marks have not been added up correctly, or have been communicated incorrectly in this email;
+- administrative error – you may think your marks have not been added up correctly, or have been communicated incorrectly in your email;

 - failure to apply the marking criteria to the evidence generated by the candidate where that failure did not involve the exercise of academic judgement;